jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The professors felt the lever of power over society's knowledge was theirs by right.

-The problem for the professors was it turned out "expert" answers, and "regular" answers are the same.
+The professors' problem was it turned out "expert" answers, and "regular" answers are the same.
 The movies are expensive because of the [1948 Paramount Decrees](https://en.wikipedia.org/wiki/United_States_v._Paramount_Pictures,_Inc.) banning studios working with theatres.
 [Candy apples are real apples](https://en.wikipedia.org/wiki/Candy_apple).
-And, washing hands, social distancing, and self-isolating is so far the best defense against [COVID-19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019).
+While washing hands and social distancing are so far the best defense against [COVID-19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019).

 We can all look up these facts because Wikipedia puts the levers of power into our hands!
 A massive community voluntarily shares their knowledge one "edit now" at a time and fiercely protects their common knowledge with "undo now."